GabrielMMelo/etimesheet/README.md

-# Ewebsite from the junior company Emakers
+# Timesheet from the junior company Emakers

 ## Technologies utilized
 * Django 2.1